Should Your Business Consider Payroll Loans?

 Instead of taking out of loan, you can sell a portion of your business’s future credit card sales in exchange for lump sum funding.
-Merchant cash advances can be more expensive than business loans in some cases, but they can also be easier to qualify for since your credit score isn’t considered.
-Instead, only your credit card sales are examined.
+Merchant cash advances can be more expensive than business loans in some cases, but they’re also easier to qualify for since your credit score isn’t considered.
+Instead, only your business’s credit card sales are examined.

 Who Benefits from Payroll Loans?